Ira: Efficient Transaction Replay for Distributed Systems: Introduction

 \subsection{Our Approach: Hint-Based Replay}

-In the case where the exact access pattern is known, the optimal solution is the Belady~\cite{beladyStudyReplacementAlgorithms1966,mattsonEvaluationTechniquesStorage1970} algorithm for caching, which informally states that the optimal caching algorithm is to evict the keys that are used furthest from the current operation.
-Implementing it is traditionally impossible as the access pattern can never be determined a priori.
+When the cache is smaller than the working set, Belady's MIN algorithm~\cite{beladyStudyReplacementAlgorithms1966,mattsonEvaluationTechniquesStorage1970} provides the optimal eviction policy: evict the key whose next access is furthest in the future.
+However, when the cache can hold the entire working set, a simpler and more effective strategy is \emph{prefetching}: load all required keys before execution begins, eliminating misses entirely.
+In primary-backup replication, the primary already knows the complete access set---this knowledge enables prefetching on backups.

 Our key insight is that the inefficiency from \cref{fig:motivating} stems from \emph{information asymmetry}: the primary possesses complete knowledge of the access pattern but discards this information when communicating with backups.
 The primary can encode this knowledge compactly and transmit it as \emph{hints} that enable backups to implement near-optimal replay.
-We propose \sysname{}, a framework to accelerate replay through hint-based replay. \sysname{} operates two components: \begin{itemize} \item \parhead{Primary} This component executes transactions while recording keys and their accesses, producing a hint.
+We propose \sysname{}, a framework to accelerate replay through hint-based replay. \Cref{fig:architecture} illustrates the architecture. \sysname{} operates two components:

+\parhead{Primary} This component executes transactions while recording keys and their accesses, producing a hint.
 The concrete details of the hints depend on the execution and storage details of the application.
-This component is also responsible for delivering the hint to the backups. \item \parhead{Backups} This component replays transactions using the hint to improve the storage access.
-This component is also responsible for receiving the hints from the primary. \end{itemize}
+This component is also responsible for delivering the hint to the backups.

+\parhead{Backups} This component replays transactions using the hint to improve the storage access.
+This component is also responsible for receiving the hints from the primary.